sdangol/fitnation/wp-content/plugins/social-warfare/readme.txt

 Enabling the Image Hover Pin Button will place a "Pin" button over top of every image inside of your content when a reader hovers their mouse over it.
 This makes every image on your page highly sharable to Pinterest!

 = Powerful Share Customization =
-> "I use Social Warfare - Pro because how things are shared when I’m not there to do it is important!"<br>
+> "I use Social Warfare - Pro because how things are shared when I'm not there to do it is important!"<br>
 > Peg Fitzpatrick, author of The Art and Science of Social Media

 Social Warfare is among the pioneers of customizing how your content is shared, particularly with Pinterest.
 The _Social Warfare - Pro_ add-on allows you to decide exactly which image, title and description appears when your content is shared on sites like Facebook and Google+.
 This also applies to any other networks that use Open Graph data for social shares.